lucas-curtin/nnpdf/README.md

 </p>

-This repository implements **T3Net**, a compact neural-network framework for non-singlet PDF inference and minimal BSM sensitivity studies.
+This repository implements **T3Net**, a neural network framework for non-singlet PDF inference and minimal BSM sensitivity studies.
 It builds on:
 - The NNPDF approach to unbiased PDF determination via neural networks and Monte Carlo replicas [1][2]
 - The SIMUnet methodology for embedding theory parameters into PDF fits [3]
-- Bayesian Gaussian-process priors for PDFs [4].
+- Bayesian Gaussian process priors for PDFs [4].
 This is the core inspiration for this analysis, and should be consulted in detail to understand the origin of the methodology.

 It's also important to note that this work has been forked from NNPDF, so the user can actually see the available common data and run tutorial scripts as they are updated.

-If there is any confusion about what work is unique to this study, it is ENTIRELY contained in T3_beta.py, and the original repo lives at: https://github.com/NNPDF/
+If there is any confusion about what work is unique to this study, it is entirely contained in T3_beta.py, and the original NNPDF repository lives at [https://github.com/NNPDF/](https://github.com/NNPDF/)

+It would also be helpful to go through the NNPDF documentation, if you have specific questions about either ValidPhys or any of the underlying theory [https://docs.nnpdf.science/](https://docs.nnpdf.science/)

 **T3Net** replaces the GP prior from [4] with a small feed-forward network and focuses on the non-singlet combination
 T3(x) = u⁺(x) − d⁺(x),